Wolverhampton Wanderers F.C.: Colours and badge

 The club's traditional colours of gold and black allude to the city council's motto "out of darkness cometh light" with the two colours representing light and darkness respectively.
 Although the team's original colours upon formation were red and white, adopted from the school colours of St Lukes, for much of their history their home colours have been their distinctive old gold shirts with black shorts.

 In the early decades of the club a variety of shirt designs using these colours were created, including stripes and diagonal halves, until the continual usage of a plain shirt design since the 1930s.
 Before the 1960s a darker shade of gold was used, known as "old gold", which is still often cited in the media as the club's colour.

 Like most English teams, their earliest shirts usually only featured a badge on special occasions such as cup finals.
-The first such badge to be worn on Wolves shirts was the coat of arms of Wolverhampton City Council.
+The first such badge to be worn on Wolves shirts was the coat of arms of the County Borough of Wolverhampton.
 In the late 1960s, Wolves introduced their own club badge that appeared on their shirts consisting of a single leaping wolf, which later became three leaping wolves in the mid-1970s.
 Since 1979 the badge has consisted of a single "wolf head" design; the current badge was last redesigned in 2002.

 In May 2019, the club won a legal challenge by Peter Davies, a 71 year old retired building industry manager, who claimed he drew the wolf head motif as a schoolboy in the 1960s and entered it in an art competition.
 Mr Davies said he came up with the angular design after a teacher asked him to demonstrate an understanding of Blaise Pascal's Hexagrammum Mysticum Theorem, and entered it in an art competition advertised in the Express and Star newspaper.
 Mr Davies had made a copyright claim and wanted compensation.
 Mr Davies lost his copyright infringement claim and now faces legal fees and costs estimated to be about £450,000.

 Wolves' traditional away colours have been all-white, but recent decades have seen a variety of colours used, including black, blue, teal, purple and maroon.